 Generally, teachers will be expected to cater for gifted pupils in the classroom, within their chronological year group.
 Setting in maths enables the most-able pupils to move at a rapid pace and maths challenges are included in our provision.
 The most-able mathematicians are taught by a specialist from the senior school.
 The most-able pupils in English can access extension creative writing opportunities, such as our Creative Writing Club.
 Setting in English allows our most-able readers to access more demanding, ability-appropriate literature (as necessary).
-Pupils with a particular interest in science are encouraged to join the Science or Astronomy Club.
-For those with standardised scores of 130 or above in English or maths, 'stretch and challenge' activities are provided during assembly time depending on timetabling and staffing.
+Pupils with a particular interest in science are encouraged to join science club.
+For those with standardised scores of 130 or above in English or maths, 'stretch and challenge' activities are provided during assembly time, depending on timetabling and staffing.

-The most talented have excellent opportunities in all areas e.g., high levels of sports coaching; the opportunity to compete in Inter-School Chess competitions; talented musicians may be asked play alongside pupils from the Senior School.
-Many pupils reach a very high level of achievement in the creative arts, sport, chess, and music.
+The most talented have excellent opportunities in all areas e.g., high levels of sports coaching; talented sportsmen and women may be asked to compete in Senior School teams; and talented musicians may be asked play alongside pupils from the Senior School.
+Many pupils reach a very high level of achievement in the creative arts, sport and music.